mykanadine/GrayscaleLBY/README.md

 ### Short analysis

-The **imgCvtGrayIntToDouble** function takes a very short time to run for a 10x10 image.
-We attempted to print up to 15 decimal places for the average execution time, but even then it was still all 0.
-This means that it took less than a quadrillionth of a second to convert.
-Even when the size of the image increases exponentially (100x100 and 1000x1000), the function still only takes less than 3 ms to completely convert the pixels.
-This increase is still a significant jump from the initial 10x10 image.
-The time taken to completely convert the larger images increased by more than 2000 times.
-However, it is interesting that we do not observe the same phenomena occur when increasing from 100x100 to 1000x1000.
-The jump from 100 to 1000 is significantly smaller compared to the jump from 10 to 100.
+The **imgCvtGrayIntToDouble** function takes a very short time to run for all tested image sizes.
+For the 10×10 image, the measured execution time was 0.000000 seconds, indicating that the conversion completed faster than the timer could accurately measure.
+As the image size increased to 100×100 and 1000×1000, the execution time also increased because more pixels had to be processed.
+However, even for the 1000×1000 image, the function completed the conversion in less than 3 milliseconds, showing how efficient the assembly implementation is.

 ## Execution Time Outputs